GabrielButti/GabrielButti/README.md

-### Hi there, my name is Gabriel and I'm studying to be a Fullstack Developer.
+### Hi there, my name is Gabriel and I'm studying Java and Python.

 ##